 Jack Mezirow, in his 1991 book Transformative Dimensions of Adult Learning, introduced the idea of transformational learning to the world.
 Back then, Jack told us that transformational learning was a process that renews our frames of reference.
 "Frames of reference" was the term Jack used to describe "the assumptions through which we, as individuals, understand our personal experiences."
 Essentially, they're what define and shape our individual perceptions, thoughts, and feelings.
 They're what determine what we think, feel, and do.

-In Transformative Dimensions, Mezirow suggested that, if we were conscious enough, personal transformations would become expansive learning processes.
-With the right knowledge, tools, and skill sets in hand, we would use our conscious learning processes to decisively move ourselves through several developmental steps.
+In Transformative Dimensions, Mezirow suggested that, if we were conscious enough, we could use our every day experiences as platforms to leverage our life experiences into expansive learning processes.
+If we were attentive to the disappointments and missteps in our lives, tough enough to see these “failures” as the “distant, early-warning signals, they were, and tough enough to turn into them in order to examine their reasons, then we could use the knowledge, tools, and skillsets we had to launch the kinds of conscious learning processes that could decisively transform us.
 Following this path, he said, would help us foster the new frames of reference we needed to learn if we were going to lead healthier, more effective, fulfilling lives.

 There was just one catch.
 No matter what, Mezirow said, the transformational learning processes he was describing could begin only after we first experienced what he called "disorienting dilemmas."
 In Transformative Dimensions, Mezirow told us a disorienting dilemma was an "unexpected incident" that unavoidably showed the person involved that they weren't perceiving and understanding reality in accurate or useful enough ways.

-That's why here, in this blog, we're asking for your help.
-Our own transformational learning experiences convince us that disorienting dilemmas, in fact, are the vital catalyst that Mezirow said they were.
+My own transformational learning experiences convince me that disorienting dilemmas, in fact, are the vital catalyst that Mezirow said they were.
 But, we're still short on the how part of this equation.
-If you have insights and ideas about how to initiate, encourage, and support someone who's encountering his or her own disorienting dilemma, disconfirming experience, or socio-emotional trauma, please share with us.
-We're committed to exchanging ideas and insights wth you in ways that benefit us all.
+If you’re interested in learning more about how to initiate, encourage, and support your own exploration of a disorienting dilemma, disconfirming experience, or socio-emotional trauma that’s been plaguing you, schedule an exploratory conversation with us.